 The Last Barge to Fresh Kills Landfill

 This month marks the anniversary of the Fresh Kills Landfill closing in 2001.
-The last barge of household garbage arrived 53 years after landfill operations began.
+The last barge of municipal solid waste arrived on March 22, 2001, 53 years after landfill operations began.
 Over the years, Fresh Kills had steadily become New York City’s primary landfill.
-The closure on March 22 signaled a major change in the city’s waste management plan.
+The last barge signaled a major change in the city’s waste management plan.
 It also represented a shift to envisioning a new purpose for the 2,200 acre site.

 “The Largest Landfill in the World”

 When the Supreme Court ruled that New York City must stop dumping trash into the ocean in 1934, the city opened more landfills to accommodate the waste.
 In 1948, Parks Commissioner Robert Moses began landfill operations at Fresh Kills for what he promised would be three years before using the site for residential and commercial development.
 Due to population increases, changes in environmental regulations, and many other factors, the landfill remained open five decades longer than originally proposed.